-Our findings support current ACAP best practice minimum standards (for pelagic vessels <35 m in length) of achieving 75 m aerial extent using long streamers, but with modification to the streamer configuration for vessels in the 12-25 m size category.
+Our findings support current ACAP best practice minimum standards (for pelagic vessels <35 m in length) of achieving 75 m aerial extent using long streamers, but with modification to the streamer configuration (see below).
+We have provided detailed suggestions on materials and configurations to achieve this aerial extent.
+We recommend the SBWG consider reflecting the following matters in minimum standards for bird-scaring lines when providing advice for small pelagic longline vessels 12-25 m in length: